balawillgetyou/GettingandCleaningData/GettingandCleaningData/README.md

 # GettingandCleaningData

-Project submission
-The is the explanation for the code written for the project in the "Getting and Cleaning Data" course on Coursera.
+This is the explanation for the code written for the project in the "Getting and Cleaning Data" course on Coursera.

 This is how the R script is organized,